fly-apps/elixir_opentel_and_grafana/README.md

 seeing how this is set up).

 Next we have a few Opentelemetry library calls that configure the trace collectors.
 The first three `setup/0` calls set up the Cowboy, Phoenix, and LiveView tracing libraries.
-These calls, instruct the OTel libraries to attach handlers to the telemetry events that are emitted by each of the underlying libraries.
-The Ecto tracing library requires a little more work to set up as we need to fetch the configured telemetry prefix so that the OTel library can attach the handler to the correct Repo event.
+These calls instruct the OTel libraries to attach handlers to the telemetry events that are emitted by each of the underlying libraries.
+The Ecto tracing library requires a little more work to set up as we need to fetch the configured telemetry prefix so the OTel library can attach the handler to the correct Repo event.

-With that in place, all that needs to be done now is to update some configuration in `runtime.exs` in order for the telemetry exporter to know where to send trace data.
+With that in place, all that needs to be done now is update some configuration in `runtime.exs` so the telemetry exporter knows where to send trace data.
 Add the following inside of the `config_env() == :prod` if-block:

 ```elixir
 if config_env() == :prod do